tretegg/Solar-Tracker-Arduino/README.md

 ### Commands

-You can send these text commands to the Arduino using a serial monitor at 115200 speed:
+You can send these text commands to the Arduino using a serial monitor at 115200 baudrate:

 MODE:AUTO: Turns on the light-following mode.